Skip to content

 Different colour gemstones

 Birthstones are thought to have originated with Aaron's breastplate, which contained 12 gemstones representing Israel's twelve tribes.
-Birthstones were thought to have mystical and magical energies that could be used for protection in ancient Rome.
-The Hebrew temple priests wore a breastplate decorated with 12 gems, each of which was a different colour.
+In ancient Rome, birthstones were believed to possess mystical and magical energies used for protection.
+Hebrew temple priests wore a breastplate adorned with 12 gems, each a different colour.

 When the American National Association of Jewellers established an official birthstone list in 1912, each gemstone was formally associated with a specific month of the year.